uxhawk/08-readme-gen/README.md

 # README Generator

 Use index.js to create a README file for your projects.
-By default, the readme file will include:
+By default, the README will include:
 * Title
 * Description
 * Table of Contents